Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-Generally, it's smart to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
 You may also consider purchasing a smart thermostat.

 It takes between one and three days to have an HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this might take between half a day and two days.
 This timeline can be determined by the size of your house, how easily accessible your system is, and any new issues your technician uncovers.